VinAIResearch/LeMul/README.md

 ## Datasets
 1. [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) face dataset.
 Please download the original images (`img_celeba.7z`) from their [website](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and run `celeba_crop.py` in `data/` to crop the images.
-2. Synthetic face dataset generated using [Basel Face Model](https://faces.dmi.unibas.ch/bfm/).
+2. BFM dataset generated using [Basel Face Model](https://faces.dmi.unibas.ch/bfm/).
 This can be downloaded using the script `download_synface.sh` provided in `data/`.
 3. Cat face dataset composed of [Cat Head Dataset](http://academictorrents.com/details/c501571c29d16d7f41d159d699d0e7fb37092cbd) and [Oxford-IIIT Pet Dataset](http://www.robots.ox.ac.uk/~vgg/data/pets/) ([license](https://creativecommons.org/licenses/by-sa/4.0/)).
 This can be downloaded using the script `download_cat.sh` provided in `data/`.

 Please remember to cite the corresponding papers if you use these datasets.